ahmed-khalil-hafsi/P2Predict/README.md

 ![alt text](./documentation/model_perf_plot.png)

-## How to Use
+## Quick Start

 To use P2Predict, follow these steps:

 ### 0. Install dependencies
-   - Install the required dependencies by involking `pip install -r requirements.txt`
+   - Install the required dependencies by invoking `pip install -r requirements.txt`

 ### 1. Prepare the data for training
    - Ensure your data is in a CSV format.